Giro Aries Spherical Review

 Slow Impact Test Results

-Test Results for the “slow” test put the Aries Spherical in the middle of the pack of all the helmets we had tested.
+Test Results for the slow test put the Aries Spherical in the middle of the pack of all the helmets we had tested.

 Fast Impact Test Results

-“Fast” impact test results were more favorable, showing a higher score than the majority of helmets we tested.
+Fast impact test results were more favorable, showing a higher score than the majority of helmets we tested.

 Mips technology is deeply entrenched in the Aries Spherical in a way we don't usually see in many other helmets and is a big part of Giro's marketing.
-Rather than having a thin plastic liner near where the head rests on the inside, this helmet is built upon a ball-and-socket design, designed to allow the helmet body itself to slip and rotate independently of the head when a crash occurs.
+Rather than having a thin plastic liner near where the head rests on the inside, this helmet is built upon a ball-and-socket design, intended to allow the helmet body itself to slip and rotate independently of the head when a crash occurs.

-It's a little unclear what if any additional benefits of the ball and socket design have over the plastic liner normally employed, so we're reticent to sing its praises too loudly, but we do speculate more helmets in the higher price range adopting this tech, even if the only extra benefit is a slightly lighter weight for the design and well: it does looks pretty cool.
+It's a little unclear what if any additional benefits of the ball and socket design have over the plastic liner normally employed, so we're reticent to sing its praises too loudly, but we do speculate more helmets in the higher price range adopting this tech, even if the only extra benefit is a slightly lighter weight for the design and well, it does looks pretty cool.

 Comfort

-It's no mean feat to make a rigid EPS hat feel extra comfortable, but that's just what Giro has done with the Aries Spherical.
+It's no mean feat to make a rigid foam protection hat feel extra comfortable, but that's just what Giro has done with the Aries Spherical.
 Light weight and excellent ventilation really are just the beginning of its comfort story.
 The wrap-around headband seems custom-made for our tester's own head — without pinch points — making the helmet easy to forget it's even on.
 Tighten it down using the adjustment nob at the back, and you may also forget to clip down the chin strap; the hold is already firm enough to prevent the helmet from tipping side to side all on its own.

 Padding on the interior of the helmet is very minimal — just a little on the forehead and on the top — and with the Mips tech moved away from the inside face of the helmet onto the helmet body itself, there's no plastic liner to be a potential annoyance.
 The Giro Aries Spherical makes a perfect choice of a helmet for those who usually loathe using one because of sensory issues.
 This helmet is available in three sizes: S, M, and L; from 51-63cm in circumference, as well as in about a dozen different colorways.